Page7.81

 2. Check papers-currency requirements.

-3. Use flight as opportunity to become current in landings, night flight, and instruments.
+3. Use flight as opportunity to become current in landings, night flight, and

 4. VFR CCR to Neighboring Airport